 At present, two main experimental approaches are being studied: magnetic confinement and inertial confinement.
 The first method uses strong magnetic fields to contain the hot plasma.
 The second involves compressing a small pellet containing fusion fuel to extremely high densities using strong lasers or particle beams.

-In magnetic confinement fusion, hundreds of cubic metres of D-T plasma at a density of less than a milligram per cubic metre are confined by a magnetic field at a few atmospheres pressure and heated to fusion temperature.
+In magnetic confinement fusion (MCF), hundreds of cubic metres of D-T plasma at a density of less than a milligram per cubic metre are confined by a magnetic field at a few atmospheres pressure and heated to fusion temperature.

 Magnetic fields are ideal for confining a plasma because the electrical charges on the separated ions and electrons mean that they follow the magnetic field lines.
 The aim is to prevent the particles from coming into contact with the reactor walls as this will dissipate their heat and slow them down.
 The most effective magnetic configuration is toroidal, shaped like a doughnut, in which the magnetic field is curved around to form a closed loop.
 For proper confinement, this toroidal field must have superimposed upon it a perpendicular field component (a poloidal field).
 The result is a magnetic field with force lines following spiral (helical) paths that confine and control the plasma.

 There are several types of toroidal confinement system, the most important being tokamaks, stellarators and reversed field pinch (RFP) devices.